PhD in Clinical Psychology

 We make every effort to fund all students through their first four years of study, unless otherwise agreed to at the time of admission.
 Support is provided through doctoral fellowships, teaching assistantships, graduate assistantships, grants, and clinical or research contracts and fellowships.
 Please see the Financial Support section for additional information about funding opportunities for students.

 The program has been designed to follow the standards and guidelines of the American Psychological Association.
-The program plans to apply "Accreditation, On Contingency" status in the 2018-2019 academic year.
+The program plans to apply for "Accreditation, On Contingency" status in the 2018-2019 academic year.

 Student Admissions, Outcomes, and Other Data